Project-Alhvynkaris/Project-Alhvynkaris/Magic.md

 All magic is the usage of *runes*; symbols with special meaning to the universe that influence the universe when given mana.
 There are 6 categories of runes: Definition, Observation, Argumentation, Manifestation, Alteration, Declaration.
 The former 3 can be referred to as Definitive runes, and the latter 3 can be referred to as Imperative runes.

 ### Definition Runes
 Definition runes store information and can be referred to by other Imperative runes.
-They are the basis of any spell, being almost always required for safe and predictable casting.[^1]
+They are the basis of any spell, being almost always required for safe and predictable casting.[^1] The information they store is exclusively in [[Abstraction]], the magical language conveying concepts such as 'fire' and 'death' and 'math'.
+The higher [[Magic#A Measure of a Mage|Circle]] the Definition rune is, the more advanced Abstraction it can hold.

+There are 3 types of Definition runes: Exact, Limitation, and Objective runes.
+Limitation runes are the boundaries that the Definitions imply, and Objective runes are the goals that the Definitions imply.
+Exact runes define the exact Definition like a Limitation and Objective at the same time.
+The downside of compressing 2 kinds of runes into 1 is that Exact runes are more expensive, but it does increase precision.

+Definition precision is a phenomenon that usually isn't a problem in most spells, but in complicated spells requiring precise results, Defining a state with Limitations and Objectives can hide subtle conceptual differences between the two.

+Imagine a Limitation rune stating "The object should only be this wet," and an Objective

+### Observation Runes
+When casting a spell, it can be difficult to change your Definition runes while its being or have been casted.
+Observation runes solve this issue by Observing things around them.

 ## A Measure of a Mage
 Mages are split into 13 Circles; effectively, their rank.
 First through Twelfth Circles are *‘normal’*.
 Thirteenth Circles are called [[Alhvarikos]], the heralds of the [[Alvekai]].